Myasthenia gravis: Eyes

-In about two-thirds of individuals, the initial symptom of MG is related to the muscles around the eye.
+In about two-thirds of people, the initial symptom of myasthenia gravis is related to the muscles around the eye.
 Eyelid drooping (ptosis may occur due to weakness of m. levator palpebrae superioris) and double vision (diplopia, due to weakness of the extraocular muscles).
 Eye symptoms tend to get worse when watching television, reading, or driving, particularly in bright conditions.
 Consequently, some affected individuals choose to wear sunglasses.
-The term "ocular myasthenia gravis" describes a subtype of MG where muscle weakness is confined to the eyes, i.e. extraocular muscles, m. levator palpebrae superioris, and m. orbicularis oculi.
-Typically, this subtype evolves into generalized MG, usually after a few years.
+The term "ocular myasthenia gravis" describes a subtype of myasthenia gravis where muscle weakness is confined to the eyes, i.e. extraocular muscles, m. levator palpebrae superioris, and m. orbicularis oculi.
+This subtype may evolve into generalized myasthenia gravis, usually after a few years.
+If an individual with ocular myasthenia gravis does not generalize for three or more years after the onset of symptoms, then generalized myasthenia gravis is unlikely to occur.

 Eating

 The weakness of the muscles involved in swallowing may lead to swallowing difficulty (dysphagia).
 Typically, this means that some food may be left in the mouth after an attempt to swallow, or food and liquids may regurgitate into the nose rather than go down the throat (velopharyngeal insufficiency).
 Weakness of the muscles that move the jaw (muscles of mastication) may cause difficulty chewing.
-In individuals with MG, chewing tends to become more tiring when chewing tough, fibrous foods.
+In individuals with myasthenia gravis, chewing tends to become more tiring when chewing tough, fibrous foods.
 Difficulty in swallowing, chewing, and speaking is the first symptom in about one-sixth of individuals.